Fourth Executive Committee (2026-2028)

 Secretary

-Dr Rayner Kay Jin Tan
+Dr CLIVE Tan

 Treasurer